aksinghdce/GooglePedia/Users/Aayush/Checkpoints/Book/README.md

 ### Why GooglePedia.

 This is a book written by inspiring Googlers for fellow inspiring Googlers.
-The idea is to have a clear understanding of concepts following "Feynman's principles's".
+The idea is to have a clear understanding of concepts following "Feynman's principle's".
 So, once you have covered this book end-to-end one can be sure of cracking the Big-4 Interview.

 What is the **Big-4**?